tanaypatel01032005/Big-Data-Engg/README.md

     B -->|Clean CSV| C[SQLite Database]
     C -->|SQL Queries| D[FastAPI Server]
     D -->|JSON Data| E[End User]
 ```

+---

+## 🧠 Core Components

 ### 1. The "Researcher" (`ingestion.py`)

-* **What it does:** This script is the "intelligence" of the system.
+* **What it does:**
+  This script is the intelligence layer of the system.

-* **How it works:** It reads the CSV file row by row.
-If it finds a book with no description, it pauses, performs a Google search using the book's title and author, scrapes the result snippet, and fills in the blank.
+* **How it works:**
+  It reads the CSV file row by row and applies a **multi-stage enrichment strategy** for records with missing descriptions.

+  The enrichment follows a deterministic priority order:

+  1. **OpenLibrary lookup (ISBN-based)**
+  2. **Google Books HTML scraping (ISBN-based)**
+  3. **Google Books API fallback (title + author)**

+  Each subsequent method is used only if the previous one fails, ensuring high precision while maximizing coverage.
+  Requests are rate-limited to avoid blocking.

-* **Why we do this:** Manual data entry for thousands of books is impossible.
-Automation saves time.
+* **Why we do this:**
+  Manual enrichment of thousands of records is infeasible.
+Real-world library data contains missing or malformed ISBNs, so a single source is insufficient.
+A fallback-based automated approach is required.

+---

 ### 2. The "Librarian" (`SQLite3.py`)

-* **What it does:** This script handles data storage.
+* **What it does:**
+  Handles persistent data storage.

-* **How it works:** It takes the messy text files (CSV) and moves them into a structured **Relational Database** (`db.sqlite3`).
+* **How it works:**
+  Takes the enriched CSV and loads it into a structured **relational SQLite database** (`db.sqlite3`).

-* **Why we do this:** CSV files are slow to search and hard to manage.
-A database (SQL) allows us to find a specific book instantly using its ID or ISBN.
+* **Why we do this:**
+  CSV files are inefficient for querying.
+A relational database enables fast lookups by ISBN or accession number and supports future extensions.

+---

 ### 3. The "Receptionist" (`api.py`)

-* **What it does:** This is the public face of the project.
+* **What it does:**
+  Acts as the public interface to the system.

-* **How it works:** It starts a web server.
-When a user asks for a book (e.g., via a web browser or mobile app), this script queries the database and returns the answer in JSON format.
+* **How it works:**
+  Runs a FastAPI web server that executes SQL queries against the database and returns results in JSON format.

-* **Why we do this:** We don't want users touching our raw database file.
-The API provides a safe, read-only "window" into our data.
+* **Why we do this:**
+  Users and applications should not directly access database files.
+The API provides a safe, read-only access layer.

 ---